US extends Olympic win streak to 58 games with 87-68 victory over Germany; quarterfinals next - WTOP News

 “It’s incredible.
 I mean that’s what makes us legendary,” said A’ja Wilson, who had 14 points.
 “That’s what makes us one of the best teams, in the world that we can sub five and five out and there’s no drop off.”

-The U.S. (3-0) will learn later Sunday night which team it is going to face in the quarterfinals Wednesday in Paris.
-Germany (2-1), which is playing in its first Olympics, also is headed to the quarterfinals.
+Next up for the U.S. (3-0) is Nigeria on Wednesday in Paris.
+Germany (2-1), which is playing in its first Olympics, will play France after a draw on Sunday night set the quarterfinal matchups.

-The two teams played an exhibition game in London right before the Olympics, and the Americans came away with an easy 84-57 victory that night.

 The Germans got off to a strong start Sunday as they jumped out to a 17-8 lead midway through the first quarter.
 Leonie Fiebich, who plays with Sabrina Ionescu and Stewart on the New York Liberty, had eight of those points.